Methocarbamol: Society and culture

 Methocarbamol was approved as a muscle relaxant for acute, painful musculoskeletal conditions in the United States in 1957.
 Muscle relaxants are widely used to treat low back pain, one of the most frequent health problems in industrialized countries.
 Currently, there are more than 3 million prescriptions filled yearly.
 Methocarbamol and orphenadrine are each used in more than 250,000 U.S. emergency department visits for lower back pain each year.
 In the United States, low back pain is the fifth most common reason for all physician visits and the second most common symptomatic reason.
 In 80% of primary care visits for low back pain, at least one medication was prescribed at the initial office visit and more than one third were prescribed two or more medications.
 The most commonly prescribed drugs for low back pain included skeletal muscle relaxants.
 Cyclobenzaprine and methocarbamol are on the U.S. Medicare formulary, which may account for the higher use of these products.

 Economics

+It is relatively inexpensive as of 2016.
 The generic formulation of the medication is relatively inexpensive, costing less than the alternative metaxalone in 2016.